-Restaurant-Style Butter Indian butter chicken is absolute comfort food.
+Restaurant-Style Indian butter chicken is absolute comfort food.
 Rich, creamy, tomato-based gravy simmered with big morsels of marinated chicken.
 Today, I share my version which is similar to the one made in restaurants.
 Perfect over white rice, chapati, roti, or naan.

 My friends always tell me, my butter chicken is the way it is made in restaurants.
 I've promised many of them that I'd share the recipe.
 This one does have a few extra steps, so I decided I had to share it with progress pictures.

 It sounds like a long recipe with a few extra steps (similar to how they make it in restaurants) but it is worth every effort.
 I highly recommend you try this recipe.
 If you do, let me know in the comments how it was.

 - Chicken - I love to use skinless boneless chicken thighs and legs but the boneless chicken breast will work too.